 - Take care of yourself and seek help if you need it.
 Make sure you are practicing good self-care, and addressing all five pillars of wellness.
 Turn off the TV.
 Listen to music.
 Get outside and take a walk.
 Check out these other tips for managing stress.
 Everyone needs a hand now and then, and the Department of Defense offers a variety of programs and services to keep service members and their families healthy and strong.

 - Help for an unsafe or abusive relationship is available.
 The military community has resources to support you if your partner’s behavior makes you feel uncomfortable or anxious, and you are seeking ways to maintain your boundaries at home, or make a plan for safety.
 Call 911 if you are in immediate danger, or if your partner or spouse has threatened you, your children or someone you know.
 If you are on a military installation, call your military law enforcement office.
-Connect 24/7 with an advocate at the National Domestic Violence Hotline by calling 800-799-7233, or chat online at thehotline.org.
+Connect 24/7 with a Family Advocacy Program victim advocate, or contact the National Domestic Violence Hotline by calling 800-799-7233, or chat online at thehotline.org.

 - Parenting help is available, and you can tap MilParent Power year-round.

 - If you have financial stresses as a result of COVID-19, contact your military service relief organizations, or tap other financial resources.

 - Free, confidential non-medical counseling is available for eligible individuals, and for immediate help you can call the Military Crisis Line.